How To Send Cold Emails Without Landing In Spam (2023) - Beginner’s Guide

 emailchaserapp.com 301 redirects to emailchaser.com

-This is a list of domains that have the worst reputation.
+This is a list of domain extensions (TLDs) that have the worst reputation.
 Do not buy these domains.
+If you send cold emails from email accounts associated with these domains, then your emails will go to spam.

-You can buy your domain from Google Domains whilst setting up your account with Google Workspace.
+You can buy/register your domain with Squarespace while setting up your account with Google Workspace.

 To clarify, this is the domain that you will send your cold emails from.
 This is not your company’s main domain that already has a website associated with it.

-Google Workspace is where you will create your email address.
-This email address will be used to send cold emails.
+Google Workspace is where you will buy your secondary domain and create your professional email account.
+This email account will be used to send cold emails.

 Go to https://workspace.google.com/ and sign up for an account by clicking “Get started”.

-Then you can follow the instructions that are provided to set up your Google Workspace account.
+Then follow the instructions that are provided to set up your Google Workspace account.

-These are instructions explaining how to buy a domain whilst you set up your Google Workspace account.
+These are instructions explaining how to buy a domain while you set up your Google Workspace account.

 You will buy your domain while setting up your Google Workspace account.
-You will also be prompted to create your email address (username) during this Google Workspace account set up process.
+You will also be prompted to create your email account (username).

-I recommend that you create only one email address per domain.
-Some people say that you can create two or three different email addresses per domain, but this is more risky, and could get your domain “burned” (blacklisted).
-It is safer long term to only create one email address per domain.
+I recommend that you create only one email account per domain.
+Some people say that you can create two or three different email accounts per domain, but this is more risky, and could get your domain “burned” (blacklisted).
+It is safer long term to only create one email account per domain.

-It is important that you create a new Google Workspace account for each individual domain that you buy.
+It is important that you create a new Google Workspace account for each domain that you buy.
+Do not add multiple domains to a single Google Workspace account.

 Below is a video showing how to buy a domain while setting up your Google Workspace account and how to create your email address: